DevOpsDolapo/DevOps_Projects/PROJECT 5/Project5.md

 ## File Operations and Sorting

-To implement File Operations and Sorting, we'll be writing a script to create 3 files, display the files in their current order, sort them alphabetically, save the sorted files as sorted_files.txt, display the sorted files, remove the original files, rename the sorted files to sorted_files_sorted_alphabetically.txt, and finally display the contents of the final sorted file.
+To implement File Operations and Sorting:

+- write a script to create 3 files
+- display the files in their current order
+- sort them alphabetically and save the sorted files as sorted_files.txt
+- display the sorted files and remove the original files
+- rename the sorted files to sorted_files_sorted_alphabetically.txt
+- display the contents of the final sorted file

 Here's the script showing file operations and sorting: